-"[ No, thank you.
-1 1 have to call my l promised I would."
-Teacher's Rol (Use various com e Card: ments to convince the student it is okay for you to drive them home.)
-"Come on it's time to head home.
+"No, thank you.
+I have to call my I promised I would."
+Feacher's Role Card: Use various comments to convince the student it is okay for you to drive them home.)
+Come on it's time to head home.
 I can give you a lift.
 I'm going to the video store and on the way I can drop you off."
-"Don't worry about calling your parents it's no trouble for me to drive you home."
-"You don't live that farit won't take very long for me to drive you home."
-"Don't be shy; it's nothing for me to drop you off on my way to the video store."
-"It's pretty late, I'm sure your parents are sleepingDon't bother to wake them.
-I will give you a lift home."
-"The car's warming up are you ready to go?"
+Don't worry about calling your parents it's no trouble for me to drive you home."
+You don't live that far...it won't take very long for me to drive you home."
+Don't be shy; it's nothing for me to drop you off on my way to the video store."
+It's pretty late, I'm sure your parents are sleeping...Don't bother to wake them.
+I w give you a lift home."
+The car's warming up... are you ready to go?"